cowlet/cowlet.github.io/_posts/2014-01-12-understanding-data-science-classification-with-neural-networks-in-r.markdown

 In an ideal classification problem, there would be equal numbers of training samples from each of the classes we're trying to learn.
 In almost all engineer problems, you have far more normal and healthy data than you have examples of faults and failure.
 The bearings dataset is a classic example of this.

-For the labels I've assigned, the numbers of each class are:
+For the labels I've assigned, the counts in each class are:

 <div class="r_output">
 <table>